 The McGlothlin Courtroom is not simply a courtroom; it is also a laboratory and a classroom.
 One of the most important uses of the Courtroom is as a training ground for tomorrow’s lawyers.
-As part of the Legal Practice Program, William & Mary Law School students make oral arguments and try a simulated case using the Courtroom and its technology.
-The Law School’s Trial Advocacy participants bring their cases to trial in the Courtroom, and the Law School’s Trial Team and National Moot Court teams rely on the Courtroom to prepare for their competitions.
+William & Mary’s Technology-Augmented Trial Advocacy course, one of the most sophisticated in the nation, is taught in the McGlothlin Courtroom.